Announcing Book Six in the series: 'Women with an Attitude'.

 Do Be Sensible, Miss Wynchcomb

-Constance Wynchcomb confronts the suitor who left her at the altar to find out why.
+Constance Wynchcomb is determined to find the suitor who disappeared on their weddiing day to find out why.

 Constance Wynchcomb, the companion to Lady Caddick-Boyle, is traveling to Kent when their motor breaks down.
 A coach stops and a gentleman passenger named Evan Galsworthy offers his help.